ansible/ansible-container/docs/rst/reference/run.rst

 If using roles not found in the ``roles`` directory within the project, use this option to specify the local path containing the roles.
 The specified path will be mounted to the conductor container, making the roles available.

+.. option:: -vault-file VAULT_FILES [VAULT_FILES ...]

+Path to a vault file that will be used to populate secrets.

+.. option:: --vault-password-file VAULT_PASSWORD_FILE

+An optional file containing the vault password in plain text.

 .. option:: --with-variables WITH_VARIABLES [WITH_VARIABLES ...]

 Define one or more environment variables in the Conductor container.
 Format each variable as a key=value string.